codecombat/codecombat/docs/PRODUCT_RULES.md

 - Mission 03 collects its gem and then continues to the flag.
 Successful execution must finish on the goal tile rather than on the gem tile.
 - Mission 04 is the first `if` mission.
 It introduces `hero.readSign()`, return values, `if`, braces and comparison, while referring back to constants and assignment learned in mission 03.
 - Mission 04 must not repeat dedicated concept cards for `const`, constants or assignment.
 Its learning guide contains one card for the `hero.readSign()` return value, one card for `if`, and one card for comparison with `===`.
+- Mission 11 is titled `初めてのループ`, using the standard kanji spelling rather than `はじめてのループ`.
 - Mission 14 is an intentional infinite-loop demonstration using `while (true)`.
 - Mission 15 is the first later mission using `while (!hero.isAtGoal())`.
 - Later missions introduce `else`, `else if`, logical operators, loops, mutable variables, remainder and nested loops when first used.